leejo/Conference_Video/README.md

 ### Les Journées Perl 2019

 A couple of talks were recorded, the bulk were not due to them being presented elsewhere.
-The videos will be linked to when they are uploaded.
+The videos have not been uploaded as this was not requested by the organisers, nor presenters.

 ### PerlCon 2019 (Riga)